 Balancing this can be very difficult to achieve as an app grows in size and its modules’ dependencies become more complicated.
 It eventually gets difficult to organize all the traffic between the saved results and parameters passed to modules.

-Let’s explore this issue on a real life example of nested modules: there is a screen (1st tier module) with a few tables (single table is 2nd tier module) and each table consists of a few columns (column is 3rd tier module).
-There is also a module with filters (e.g. opened on modal) with sections for each table and with module for a single condition.
+Let’s explore this issue on a real life example of nested modules: there is a screen (1st tier module) with a few tables (a single table is a 2nd tier module) and each table consists of a few columns (a column is a 3rd tier module).
+There is also a module with filters (e.g. opened on modal) with sections for each table and for a single condition.

 In this rather simple app the module scatterplot_server_mod requires three additional parameters (dataset, plot1vars, plot2vars) to be passed to the module call.
-We will try to simplify it and keep the functionality working without using external parameters.
-It might seem like overkill in this case, but as we see in our example, things can escalate quickly.
+We will try to simplify it and keep the functionality working without using any external parameters.
+It might not be strictly necessary in this case, but as we saw in our example above, things can escalate quickly.